Determinants of successful disease control through voluntary quarantine dynamics on social networks: Model Methods

 From an analytical perspective, we adopt a benchmark of zero as the aspiration level, whereby a positive net payoff indicates a decision of non-quarantine.
 Conversely, a negative net payoff suggests a need for quarantine.
 Let $f$ denote the probability of quarantine.
 For an individual with perfect rationality, we have

-Here, $B$ and $C$ are the payoff and cost of the individual at the moment.
+Here, $B$ and $C$ are the benefit and cost of the individual who is contemplating their options at the time when selected for strategy updating.
+The detailed implementation of $B$ and $C$ can be found in the following subsection.
 For an individual with imperfect rationality (a scenario we will dive into later), we use the Fermi function to calculate the probability:

 The parameter $K$ is known as the strength of selection, which determines the degree of stochasticity in the evolutionary process.
 As the value of $K$ approaches zero, the Fermi function approaches either zero or one, indicating that the agent will reach a stable state with one strategy dominating over the other.
-And ($3$) will degenerate into ($2$).
+And (\ref{eq:prob}) will degenerate into (\ref{eq:prob_Fermi}).
 On the other hand, as the value of $K$ increases towards infinity, the Fermi function approaches $1/2$, indicating that the agent will become more random and their decision between the two strategies is equivalent to flipping a coin.

-In general, individuals tend to prefer the option with a higher total payoff and avoid that with a higher total cost in deciding whether to quarantine or not.
-In other words, they are less likely to quarantine when the total payoff exceeds the total cost, and vice versa.
+In general, individuals tend to prefer the option with a higher net payoff and avoid that with a higher negative payoff in deciding whether to quarantine or not.
+In other words, they are less likely to quarantine when the total benefit exceeds the total cost, and vice versa.
 It is worth pointing out we do not introduce social contagion, namely, imitations between individuals in the current work.

-\section{agent-based simulations}
+\subsection{Agent-based simulations}

 We perform agent-based simulations in a population consisting of $N$ individuals.
-For the time being, we work on a complete graph, which can be further extended to any given network.
-To initialize the disease spreading, we randomly select a fraction $\varepsilon$ of the population to be the patient zeros.
-In each iteration, an individual is randomly picked: with probability $p$, their health status will be updated, and with probability $1-p$, their social status instead.
+For the time being, we work on a complete graph, which can be further extended to a variety of networks, including a lattice network, a small-world network and a real social network (see details in the Results section).
+To initialize the disease spreading process, we randomly select a fraction $\varepsilon$ of the population to be the so-called patient zeros.
+In each iteration, an individual is randomly picked: with probability $p$, their health status will be updated, and with probability $1-p$, their quarantine choice instead.

-To renew the health status, we now consider a discrete SIS model.
-For a given susceptible individual, the probability of being infected is $\Tilde{\beta} = \beta k_{i,nq}/k$, where $k_{i,nq}$ is the number of infected neighbors who are not undergoing quarantine and $k$ is the total number of neighbors.
+To update an individual's health status, we now consider a discrete SIS model.
+For a given susceptible individual, the probability of being infected becomes $\Tilde{\beta} = \beta k_{i,nq}/k$, where $k_{i,nq}$ is the number of infected neighbors who are not undergoing quarantine and $k$ is the total number of neighbors.
 We let $\beta, \gamma \in (0,1)$ in our simulation.